The Voice (Australian TV series): Season 9 (2020)

 On 16 October 2019, the series was renewed for a ninth season with coaches from the previous season returning.
 On 25 January 2020, it was announced that Darren McMullen and Renee Bargh would act as successors to Kruger as hosts.
 The block was also introduced as a twist for the blind auditions, giving coaches the power to block another coach from getting an artist.
+Chris Sebastian of Team Kelly was announced as the winner of the season.

 Season 10 (2021)

 In August 2020, it was announced Seven Network had picked up the series for its tenth season, set to broadcast in 2021, with Sonia Kruger returning as host.
 In December of the same year, Seven announced that Guy Sebastian, Keith Urban, Rita Ora, and Jessica Mauboy were the coaches, replacing Kelly Rowland, Delta Goodrem and Boy George.
 The grand finale was prerecorded in April 2021, with four different endings being taped.
-The show was broadcast on 12 September 2021 with the winner, Bella Taylor Smith, being decided by a viewer poll.
+The show was broadcast on 12 September 2021 with the winner, Bella Taylor Smith of Team Guy, being decided by a viewer poll.

 Season 11 (2022)

 In October 2021, it was announced that Keith Urban, Jessica Mauboy, Rita Ora, and Guy Sebastian would all return as coaches for the eleventh series.
 Sonia Kruger returns as host.
 Some changes to the format were also introduced, The blinds rules changed, with each coach having 12 spots, replacing the previous unlimited spots rule.
 This season also introduces the Battle Pass.
 Coaches will have a new button, in addition to the main button and the block buttons.
 The Battle Pass allows a coach to automatically send the contestant to the battles.
 Each coach could only press the button for one artist in the entire blinds.
 The Cut was scrapped and replaced by the 'Callbacks' in which each coach has to cut their team down from 12 to 6.
-The battle rounds also returned; coaches are to cut their team from 6 to 3 by paring two of their artists to sing the same song as a duet.
+The battle rounds also returned; coaches are to cut their team from 6 to 3 by pairing two of their artists to sing the same song as a duet.
 Then the coaches must pick two out of their 3 winners to advance to the semi-finals.
 From the semi-finals, each coach must choose one artist to advance to the pre-recorded finale.
-Similar to last season, the winner was determined by a viewer poll, with Lachie Gill being declared the winner.
+Similar to last season, the winner was determined by a viewer poll, with Lachie Gill of Team Rita being declared the winner.

+Season 12 (2023)

+In March 2023, it was announced that Guy Sebastian, Rita Ora, and Jessica Mauboy would all return as coaches for the twelfth series.
+Meanwhile, Keith Urban was replaced by Jason Derulo.
+Sonia Kruger returns as host.
+This season axed the Battle Pass, which was introduced in the previous season.
+Also, this season the coaches were allowed to block before a coach turns their chair, which prevented the blocked coach's chair from facing the artist if they pressed their button.
+Similar to the previous two seasons, the winner was determined by a viewer poll, with Tarryn Stokes of Team Rita being declared the winner.